jgrosjean-mathesis/sentence-swissbert/README.md

 #### Baseline

-The baseline uses mean pooling embeddings from the last hidden state of the original swissbert model and (in this task) best-performing Sentence-BERT model [distiluse-base-multilingual-cased-v1](https://huggingface.co/sentence-transformers/distiluse-base-multilingual-cased-v1)
+The baseline uses mean pooling embeddings from the last hidden state of the original swissbert model and (in these tasks) best-performing Sentence-BERT model [distiluse-base-multilingual-cased-v1](https://huggingface.co/sentence-transformers/distiluse-base-multilingual-cased-v1).